ProfessorManhattan/packer-archlinux-desktop/README.md

 ## ➤ Overview

-This repository contains the source code used to automatically build minimal variables.description VM images.
+This repository contains the source code used to automatically build minimal Archlinux Desktop VM images.
 The build process closely imitates the same process used by [chef/bento](https://github.com/chef/bento).
 In fact, you will see that most of the `scripts/` folder is symlinked to a chef/bento submodule.

-This repository automates most of the process of keeping our variables.description VM images up-to-date with the latest upstream source by:
+This repository automates most of the process of keeping our Archlinux Desktop VM images up-to-date with the latest upstream source by:

 * Using the vagrant-cloud post-processor to automatically upload the box after it is built
 * Automating the retrieval of the source ISO file and checksum file by using another project of ours called [LatestOS](https://pypi.org/project/latestos/)